shelld3v/robologin-dev/README.md

 Need help for ideas, feel free to use the tool for testing porpuse, pull requests and open issues

+Maybe with a little help I can finish this

 ## Need help for
 - Testing (bugfixes)
 - Coding